IanZhang1990/Disease/README.md

 Disease
 =========

 <b>I should finish my graduation required paper first before coming back to work on the project.
-That will be no earlier than May 20th. </b>
+That will be no earlier than May 20th.
+I found nobody stared or watches this project, so in theory ther won't be any people be disappointed.
+Haha....</b>

 This is a game that simulates virus spreading among people in a city or cities.
 It is written in Python with Pygame.
 I wish the game can help people understand how virus can spread and be controlled.